 Dominic Bassani was promoted to Chief Executive Officer in May 2011.
-He had previously served as the General Manager of Bion Integrated Projects Group (then Bion Dairy) (‘Projects Group’) from April 2003 through September 2006 and as a consultant (through Bright Capital, Ltd. (“Brightcap”)) on a full-time basis with focus on strategic planning and special projects.
+He had previously served as the General Manager of Bion Integrated Projects Group (then Bion Dairy) (‘Projects Group’) from April 2003 through September 2006 and as a consultant (through Bright Capital, Ltd. (“Brightcap”)) on a full-time basis with a focus on strategic planning and special projects.
 He has been an investor in and consultant to Bion since December 1999.
-As an independent investor, since 1990 he has owned and operated Brightcap, a management consulting company that provides management services to early stage technology companies.
+As an independent investor, since 1990 he has owned and operated Brightcap, a management consulting company that provides management services to early-stage technology companies.

-Mr. Bassani was a founding investor in 1993 in Initial Acquisition Corp. that subsequently merged in 1995 with Hollis Eden Corp.
+Bassani was a founding investor in 1993 in Initial Acquisition Corp. that subsequently merged in 1995 with Hollis Eden Corp.
 (HEPH), a biotech company specializing in immune response drugs.
 From early 1998 until June 1999 he was a consultant to Internet Commerce Corp.
 (ICCA), a leader in business-to-business transactions using the Internet.
-He is presently an investor in numerous private and public companies primarily in technology related businesses.
-From 1980 until 1986, Mr. Bassani focused primarily on providing management reorganization services to manufacturing companies and in particular to generic pharmaceutical manufacturers and their financial sponsors.
+He is presently an investor in numerous private and public companies primarily in technology-related businesses.
+From 1980 until 1986, Bassani focused primarily on providing management reorganization services to manufacturing companies and in particular to generic pharmaceutical manufacturers and their financial sponsors.

 Ed Schafer – Executive Vice Chairman

 Ed Schafer joined Bion in August, 2010, as Executive Vice Chairman, to provide Bion with strategic advice, focusing on areas of public policy related to the livestock industry both domestically and internationally.
-Commencing in early 2011, Mr. Schafer became a key member of Bion’s three-person senior management team with direct management responsibility for Bion’s: a) state and federal government interfaces, b) relationships with the agriculture (including livestock) industry, and c) international initiatives in Asia and the Middle East.
+Commencing in early 2011, Schafer became a key member of Bion’s three-person senior management team with direct management responsibility for Bion’s: a) state and federal government interfaces, b) relationships with the agriculture (including livestock) industry, and c) international initiatives in Asia and the Middle East.

-Mr. Schafer was the US Secretary of Agriculture from 2008 to 2009 and Governor of North Dakota from 1992 to 2000.
+Schafer was the US Secretary of Agriculture from 2008 to 2009 and Governor of North Dakota from 1992 to 2000.
 In addition to his public sector experience, he has successfully led a multi-national consumer products business and several entrepreneurial start-up companies.
-Mr. Schafer graduated from the University of North Dakota with a Bachelor of Science degree in business, earned a Master of Business Administration at the University of Denver, and has been awarded two honorary doctorate degrees.
-Mr. Schafer has served on public and private corporate boards of directors and held leadership positions in foundations and trade associations.
+Schafer graduated from the University of North Dakota with a Bachelor of Science degree in business, earned a Master of Business Administration at the University of Denver, and has been awarded two honorary doctorate degrees.
+Schafer has served on public and private corporate boards of directors and held leadership positions in foundations and trade associations.
 He is also an active member of many civic and service organizations.

 Craig Scott – Director of Communications

 Craig Scott rejoined Bion Environmental Technologies as a full-time employee in June 2007 and is now the Director of Communications.
-Mr. Scott participated in several private placements for Bion in 1993 when he was then licensed with the National Association of Securities Dealers (NASD) as a registered representative.
+Scott participated in several private placements for Bion in 1993 when he was then licensed with the National Association of Securities Dealers (NASD) as a registered representative.
 He left the securities industry in 1996 to take a position with Bion where he was instrumental in business development, capital raising and developing public and market awareness of Bion.
-Since 1996, Mr. Scott has held various full- and part-time, as well as consulting, positions with the Company.
+Since 1996, Scott has held various full- and part-time, as well as consulting, positions with the Company.

-Mr. Scott was licensed with the NASD in 1981 and primarily focused on marketing, but he is experienced in many facets of the securities industry, including investment banking, syndication, trading and compliance.
+Scott was licensed with the NASD in 1981 and primarily focused on marketing, but he is experienced in many facets of the securities industry, including investment banking, syndication, trading and compliance.
 He was successful in raising substantial capital and increasing institutional ownership and market awareness of two AMEX-traded energy companies from 2003 through 2006 and is experienced in dealing with large institutional investors and sell-side firms as well as investment advisors and brokers from smaller regional to large national firms.

 Jon Northrop – Secretary

-Jeremy Rowland – Chief Operating Officer
+Jeremy Rowland – COO

 Jeremy Rowland transitioned to a consultant in December 2013.
-Mr. Rowland joined Bion in September 2006 as its Chief Operating Officer of Projects Group and Chief Operating Officer of Bion Services Group.Mr.
+Mr. Rowland joined Bion in September 2006 as its Chief Operating Officer of Projects Group and Chief Operating Officer of Bion Services Group.
 Rowland earned his MS in Environmental Science in 1987 and his BS in Forest Ecology in 1985 from Southern Illinois University, School of Agriculture Science.
 Prior to joining Bion, he worked for URS Corporation, a major national engineering/consulting firm, for 16 years where he developed and lead URS’s efforts in the renewable energy marketplace.
-Mr. Rowland has eighteen years experience in multi-disciplinary energy and environmental project development and management throughout the U.S. and overseas.
-Mr. Rowland’s areas of expertise include renewable energy project development, distributed generation (mostly combined heat/power), large-scale power plant developments, and strategic energy management.
+Rowland has 18 years of experience in multi-disciplinary energy and environmental project development and management throughout the US and overseas.
+Rowland’s areas of expertise include renewable energy project development, distributed generation (mostly combined heat/power), large-scale power plant developments, and strategic energy management.